8-bit-sheep/googleAnalyticsR/README.md

 # googleAnalyticsR
 A new Google Analytics R library.
-Very much work in progress, mainly here to test implementation of a Google API package using `googleAuthR`
+Very much work in progress, mainly here to test implementation of a Google API package using `googleAuthR`.

+Please log any problems here in the issues tracker.

 ## Other GA R libraries